The Engagement Model

 Diagnostic (Week 1)

 Before I commit to anything, I need to understand what's actually happening.
 The first week is spent reading code, talking to engineers, mapping the delivery pipeline, and identifying the real bottlenecks.
-These are frequently not what you originally described.
+Root causes often differ from the initial assessment.
+That's why the diagnostic week matters.

-At the end of the week, you get an honest assessment: what I found, what I recommend, and whether I'm the right person to help.
-Sometimes the answer is no. I'll tell you that too.
+At the end of the week, you get an honest assessment: what I found, what I recommend, and whether I'm the right fit for the engagement.
+Sometimes the answer is no, and I'll tell you that up front.

 Embedded Delivery (4 weeks – 2 years)